portellam/deploy-VFIO/README.md

 ##### 3. *UEFI or BIOS compatible.*

-**Note:** For emulating video devices on Windows 9x and older legacy operating systems, try the project [SoftGPU](#15).
+**Note:** For emulating video devices on Windows 9x and older legacy operating systems, try the [SoftGPU](#15).
 Modern CPUs are more than powerful enough to emulate such hardware.

 ### Disclaimer
 Use at your own risk.
 Please review your system's specifications and resources.